-- planning and learning which will allow them to make maximum progress throughout their placement. - Exit assessments allow us to give a direct comparison and to give a clear picture of progress that has been made. - Ongoing assessment is an integral part of the learning and development process.
+- Ongoing assessment is an integral part of the learning and development process.
 Children are observed to understand their level of achievement, interests and learning styles, which then shapes future planned learning experiences.
-We value the input of parents/carers, and community schools in this process. - Teacher assessment of objectives taught is shared with the mainstream school to give a clear picture of progress. - Individual Learning JourneysChildren's work books provide a record of each child's achievements and of learning and development . achievements. - Progress and development are recorded in the child's learning journey and samples of evidence are kept for each child. - For children attending a part-time placement the class teacher will liaise with the community school to share assessments and learning progress.
-Community schools will then complete the child's EYFS profile towards the end of the summer term. - For children attending a full-time placement the class teacher will complete the EYFS profile.
+We value the input of parents/carers, and community schools in this process. - Teacher assessment of objectives taught is shared with the mainstream school to give a clear picture of progress. - Individual Learning JourneysChildren's work books provide a record of each child's achievements and of learning and development . achievements. - Progress and development are recorded in the child's learning journey and samples of evidence are kept for each child. - Children attend a part-time placement and the class teacher will liaise with the community school to share assessments and learning progress.
+Community schools will then complete the child's EYFS profile towards the end of the summer term.